nomec4842-bit/KJ/README.md

 - `web/` contains the browser UI (HTML, CSS, JS).
 - `src/` contains the C++ DSP implementation that compiles to WebAssembly.
 - `dist/` is where the WebAssembly build outputs (`kj_dsp.wasm`, `kj_dsp.js`) will be written.
+- `web/dist/` is where the UI serves the compiled assets from; copy the build outputs here before running the browser app.

 ## Building the DSP module